Iain McLaren

 Why large companies don't invest in security

 Data breaches are currently embarrassing but not crippling.
 But major data breaches will destroy companies once instant anonymous digital transactions become mainstream.
-1. Even the largest company data breaches to date …
+1. Data breaches have been relatively minor.
+No …

 How to hire a superstar